 There are about 20,000 species of butterflies in the world.
-Giant Swallowtail caterpillars eat citrus leaves.
+Giant Swallowtail caterpillars eat leaves of citrus, prickly ash, and hop tree.
 The adults drink nectar from many kinds of flowers and are common in cities and suburbs.

-Pipevine Swallowtail caterpillars eat a plant that is toxic to any bird that eats them.
-The orange and black colors of the adults are warning colors: WHITES AND SULPHURS (FAMILY PIERIDAE) Members of this butterfly family are usually associated with plants of the mustard family, which they feed on as larvae and adults.
+WHITES AND SULPHURS (FAMILY PIERIDAE) Members of this butterfly family are usually associated with plants of the mustard family, which they feed on as larvae and adults.
 A few may even be garden and farm pests.
 With dozens of species in this family, you must get a very good look to identify them.
-Sleepy Orange